Prince's bodyguard deposed in wrongful death lawsuit

 CHASKA, Minn.
 (AP) — Lawyers in a wrongful death lawsuit filed by relatives of Prince spent seven hours deposing his former bodyguard.

 The deposition took place Wednesday at the Carver County Courthouse where the family of the late rock star filed the lawsuit.
-Prince Rogers Nelson died of an accidental overdose of fentanyl April 15, 2016.
+He died of an accidental overdose of fentanyl April 15, 2016.

 The attorney for bodyguard Kirk Johnson tells KSTP-TV the deposition was a traumatic event for Johnson.
 Lawyer F. Clayton Tyler says it was very difficult for Johnson, who lost his good friend.